Exoenzyme: Bacterial assays

 The production of a particular digestive exoenzyme by a bacterial cell can be assessed using plate assays.
 Bacteria are streaked across the agar, and are left to incubate.
 The release of the enzyme into the surroundings of the cell cause the breakdown of the macromolecule on the plate.
 If a reaction does not occur, this means that the bacteria does not create an exoenzyme capable of interacting with the surroundings.
 If a reaction does occur, it becomes clear that the bacteria does possess an exoenzyme, and which macromolecule is hydrolyzed determines its identity.

 Amylase

 Amylase breaks down carbohydrates into mono- and disaccharides, so a starch agar must be used for this assay.
 Once the bacteria is streaked on the agar, the plate is flooded with iodine.
 Since iodine binds to starch but not its digested by-products, a clear area will appear where the amylase reaction has occurred.
 Bacillus subtilis is a bacterium that results in a positive assay as shown in the picture.

 Lipase

 Lipase assays are done using a lipid agar with a spirit blue dye.
 If the bacteria has lipase, a clear streak will form in the agar, and the dye will fill the gap, creating a dark blue halo around the cleared area.
-Staphylococcus epidermis results in a positive lipase assay.
+Staphylococcus epidermidis results in a positive lipase assay.